Inclusion Quality Mark

 Another key appointment has been the new role of a Family Worker.
 This role supports families and bridges the gap between the school and home, building capacity.
 One of the issues for the school has been attendance and persistent absence.
 This situation has now improved as the impact from the work of the Family Worker embeds.
 The school is always looking to break down barriers and find ways to ensure pupils are not disadvantaged in anyway.

-One phrase that kept recurring during my visit was ‘life after Meadow’ which has become a mantra for the school.
+One phrase that kept recurring during my visit was ‘life beyond Meadow’ which has become a mantra for the school.
 There is extensive work going on with Project Search to place pupils into work following an internship at the Marriot Hotel.
 Other initiatives are underway with Hillingdon LA and Prospects who also track pupils after they leave Meadow to ensure they are successful in their employment and can support if need be.
 60% of pupils gain employment after leaving Meadow which is an impressive track record.

 Many Exciting Initiatives in Their Infancy